ankitaghorui/OpenLANE-workshop/README.md

 ![6 extraction](https://user-images.githubusercontent.com/78075225/106034270-ba60e400-60f8-11eb-80ff-faeb74182213.JPG)

 Extraction process will lead to creation of the Spice deck file.
-The following image shows the Spice Deck file which is modified as per the inverted design specifications :
+The following image shows the Spice Deck file which is modified as per the inverter design specifications :

 ![7 spicefile](https://user-images.githubusercontent.com/78075225/106034715-407d2a80-60f9-11eb-899e-3a34852028b4.JPG)